 SPRING TERM (20 units)

-Advanced Real Estate Finance (4 units)
+Advanced Real Estate Finance, Development, and Management (4 units)

 This course covers advanced financial analysis and deal structuring for acquisitions, development, capital markets including debt and equity financing, market cycle timing, portfolio structuring, and asset management.
 Using case studies and lectures, the course reviews advanced real estate topics for all major product types including residential, office, retail, and industrial properties.
 A key emphasis is placed on financial modeling skills typical of advanced industry practices.